bguerout/oleoduc/README.md

 ## flattenArray([options])

-Allows chunks of an array to be streamed as if it were part of the source
+Allows chunks of an array to be streamed as if each was part of the source

 #### Parameters